-The lawyer at the Law Offices of Richard A. Sarner, LLC, begins by asking all of the right questions and listening carefully to your needs and concerns.
+The lawyer at the Richard A. Sarner, Esq., begins by asking all of the right questions and listening carefully to your needs and concerns.
 We provide thorough estate planning services that best suit your unique needs and protect your home and other assets.

 To discuss options for protecting your home in retirement or when you need long-term health care, contact us to schedule a free initial consultation.

 Stamford Estate Planning Lawyer

 When seeking to protect your home from creditors, we will take into account complex rules and procedures involving:

 Attorney Richard A. Sarner will implement the best strategy to suit your objectives using a wide array of legal tools, including:

 - Revocable living trusts and irrevocable trusts, including supplemental needs trusts (special needs trusts), marital trusts, credit shelter trusts and income-only trusts

 - “Pooled trusts” to use in protecting your home in retirement and income while still qualifying for Medicaid benefits